-Upon delivery of the Proposer's Cost Proposal at the time and date outlined in the Milestone Schedule, the Technical Score, and the Quality Credit Score will be provided confidentially via email to each Proposer's POCs.
+Upon delivery of the Proposer's Cost Proposal at the time and date outlined in the Milestone Schedule, the Technical Score, and the Quality Credit Score will be provided confidentially in a sealed envelope via email to each Proposer's POCs.
 After distribution of the scores, SCDOT will convene a closed session meeting; at which time, the Cost Proposals of Proposers with responsive Technical Proposals will be opened so that the analysis may be conducted.